 - Goals: Identify and outline the end goals that your agency is aiming for and link them to the business challenges (customized goals).

 In this section, state the value proposition of your SEO services.
-It’s where your core competencies and how they will help achieve the client’s goals comes into focus.
-If you refer to the beginning of the article, we would advise not focussing on the tangibles such as how many clients you have or how many awards you’ve won.
-Instead, here is where you show you’re human side and try to make a connection with the human side of the client as well (95% of clients are human remember?)
+It’s where your core competencies and how they will help achieve the client’s goals and objectives.
+My advice is to not focus on the tangibles such as how many clients you have or how many awards you’ve won.
+Instead, show your human side and try to make a connection with the human side of the client as well.
+Your clients, after all, are humans.

 What’s at Stake?